Tools & Infrastructure

 Microsoft 365 Copilot is a smart assistant that works within Microsoft apps like Word, Excel, PowerPoint, Outlook, and Teams.
 Copilot uses AI to help you with tasks like writing documents, creating presentations, analyzing data, and even scheduling meetings.
 By integrating AI into everyday productivity tools, it makes tasks faster and more efficient for users who work with Office applications regularly.

-Pricing details are being finalized, however, the estimate is $36 a month per user.
-Licenses will be available for purchase through the Office of Software Licensing once the product is generally available.
+The estimate is $30 or less a month per user.
+Licenses are available for purchase through the Office of Software Licensing.

 ChatGPT Enterprise Edu